 What is Really at Stake if you are Charged with a Misdemeanor in New York City?

 No Criminal History? - You are Likely to Live to See Another Day, But...

 The reality is that, in the long run, a person who is arrested for a misdemeanor, who has no prior criminal history is likely to live to see another day.
 A person accused of a misdemeanor in New York City who has no criminal history is not likely to need to be terribly concerned about being dragged off in chains to Rikers Island for a year.

 The criminal justice system can do more bad things to you than just simply send you to jail.
 It is often far more complicated than that.

 Of course the prospect of jail looms large, especially in the minds of those who have never been in contact with the criminal justice system before.
 But realize that the criminal justice system need not send you to jail to drastically change your life.
 If you plead guilty to or are found guilty of a misdemeanor, for example, you will have a criminal record, regardless of whether or not the judge decides to send you to jail.
 Jail is but one option for sentence.

-That means you could easily walk out of the courtroom after a two minute appearance, never have to do one day in jail, not be on probation, not have to do anything else but maybe pay some court fees and go on with your life as before, except that you could have a criminal record forever.
-And New York does not expunge criminal records.
-In New York State a criminal record is forever (with a couple of extremely unlikely exceptions, like a pardon from the Governor).
+That means you could easily walk out of the courtroom after a two minute appearance, never have to do one day in jail, not be on probation, not have to do anything else but maybe pay some court fees and go on with your life as before, except that you could have a criminal record for at least ten years.
+Although New York now does allow for people in some circumstances to get criminal convictions sealed, this will generally not be possible before living with the conviction for ten years.
 It is hard enough getting a job in this economy without having to explain why you have a criminal record.
+(For more information about getting a criminal record sealed in New York, you can visit our website dedicated to this exciting new development in New York law.
+Get your New York conviction sealed.)